Tronex3/Anomaly-Overhaul-1/README.md

 - [ ] fill the note list

 ## General:
-- [ ] rework the death_items_by_communities after finishing all the new items
+- [ ] rework the *death_items_by_communities* after finish adding all the new items
 - [x] organize item files
 - [x] remove the inventory grid
 - [x] debug spawner will load sections automatically, it uses blacklist instead to prevent specific sections from appearing
-- [x] remove pre-spawned items from the game (items with static location) (if it can't be done outside of the SDK, forget about it for now)
+- [ ] remove pre-spawned items from the game (items with static location) (if it can't be done outside of the SDK, forget about it for now)
 - [ ] Mechanics will ask for money OR vodka for using their vice
 - [ ] improve mutant looting UI, add new button "loot all"
 - [ ] update old Zone FM scripts